anwaaralikhan/angular/notes/commands.md

-- ng --serve --open `start project and open the home page in the default browser`
+- ng --serve --open ` to start project and open the home page in the default browser`